-1. This excludes the SECV at this stage.

 Cost and volume performance: actual and forecast costs vs. allowance

 Guide length: 6-12 pages

 Expenditure in this section should be reported:

 in 2012/13 prices;

 including Real Price Effects (RPE); and

 after indirect allocation.

 Totex performance summary

 As a minimum, DNO groups should provide for each DNO a high level summary of totex performance to date and forecasts, split by the eight aggregate cost categories set out in the table below.
 This can be presented as per the table below for each DNO and DNO group.
 A high level summary of the key variances should be provided, with the detail in section (b).